audioxide/data/data/posts/20180913-reviews-spiritualized-and-nothing-hurt.md

   cohesive, and there are some gorgeous moments, but it ultimately winds up being forgettable.
 week: 163
+blurb: This is the first Spiritualized album in six years, so it's bizarre to hear something that sounds like the product of artistic saturation.
 ---
 author: André
 review: >-